top of page

 • Whatever your strategy, keep it up until your baby falls asleep or until an hour passes—whichever comes first.

-• Avoid all catnaps during this process.
+• Avoid all unintentional catnaps during this process (e.g., in a car seat/stroller).
 Once your baby learns to fall asleep in the crib, then you can go back to living in the real world.

-• Don’t start a nap intervention until your baby is old enough to put together sleep cycles (you can do a gradual strategy anytime).
-For more, see our previous post.
+• Don’t start a parent-led nap intervention until your baby is old enough, usually over six months or as earlier if your pediatrician approves (you can do a gradual strategy anytime).
+For more on reasonable expectations and appropriate ages to start working on naps, see our previous post.

-In most cases, these steps lead to your baby putting together sleep cycles on his or her own.
-If that doesn’t happen, stay tuned!
-Our next blog will cover how to extend naps when they don’t extend on their own.
+In most cases, these steps will lead to your baby putting together sleep cycles on his or her own.
+If that doesn’t happen, our next blog in this series covers how to extend naps when they don’t extend on their own.

 bottom of page